Regex Tester

 About This Tool

 The Match view shows highlighted matches in context plus a detailed breakdown of each match with its index and capture groups — both numbered and named.
 The Replace view lets you enter a replacement string (using $1, $2, etc. for back-references) and see the result in real time.
-The Library view provides a curated collection of common regex patterns you can load with one click.
+The Library view provides a curated collection of common patterns you can load with one click.

 How to Use